psdilip/DevOpsJune2020/ec2_userdata_scripts/README.md

 # EC2 User Data Scripts

 Copy and paste the content of each of these scripts to the EC2 user data section before you provision the instance.
 User Data is a section inside your EC2 which allows you to put in commands as plain text so you can automate tasks.
-Commands inside each script will automate the process of deploying the application, all you have to do is sit back and relax.
-Type in http://<application-dns-name>:<port-number> after few minutes,
+Commands inside each script will automate the process of deploying the respective application.

 ## Getting Started
 1. In your AWS Console, open EC2 service
 2. Click on Launch Instance
 3. Select RedHat AMI